-12.13.1 Young Horse
+11.7.1 Young Horse

-- a) specific Young Horse seminars for Young Horse judges are to be conducted by a Young Horse Judge Educator - Young Horse exams are to be conducted by a Young Horse Judge Examiner. - c) Young Horse judges are required to attend a Young Horse seminar at least every 3 years to maintain their accreditation. - d) Young Horse seminars and exams are to be conducted by the relevant SDA - e) to become a Young Horse judge you must: - be at least D level.
-Note: D-level YH judges must judge YH competitions with a higher level judge - attend and participate in a Young Horse seminar - prior to sitting a Young Horse exam candidates are required to 'sit-in' (this may include writing for Young Horse competitions) at a YH event with at least 6 horses in each of the 4-, 5- and 6- yearold age group.
+- a) Specific Young Horse seminars for Young Horse judges are to be conducted by a Young Horse Judge Educator approved by the ADJC. - b) Young Horse exams are to be conducted by a Young Horse Judge Examiner. - c) Young Horse judges are required to attend a Young Horse seminar at least every 3 years to maintain their accreditation. - d) Young Horse seminars and exams are to be conducted by the relevant SDA on approval by the ADJC. - e) To become a Young Horse judge you must: - be at least D level.
+Note: D-level YH judges must judge YH competitions with a higher level judge - attend and participate in a Young Horse seminar - prior to sitting a Young Horse exam candidates are required to 'sit-in' (this may include writing for Young Horse competitions) at a YH event with at least 6 horses in each of the 4-, 5- and 6- year-old age group.
 Minimum number of horses to be judged overall is 18.
-Young Horse sit-in assessment form to be completed on each occasion. - complete a theory exam with a mark of at least 80% (this should be completed at the end of the seminar and practical judging) - complete and be assessed as competent in a practical exam - a Young Horse practical examination can only take place where 4-, 5- and 6-year-old competitions are offered - preferably at the premier Young Horse event in each state (e.g. State Young Horse Championships - in combination, at least 15 horses (minimum of 6 horses in the 4-year-old competition) must be judged over the 3 age groups in the practical exam.
+Young Horse sit-in assessment form to be completed on each occasion. - complete a theory exam with a mark of at least 80% (this should be completed at the end of the seminar and practical judging) - complete and be assessed as competent in a practical exam - a Young Horse practical examination can only take place where 4-, 5- and 6-year-old competitions are offered preferably at the premier Young Horse event in each state (e.g. State Young Horse Championships - in combination, at least 15 horses (minimum of 6 horses in the 4-year-old competition) must be judged over the 3 age groups in the practical exam.

-12.13.2 Para-Equestrian judges
+11.7.2 Para-Equestrian judges

-- a) from 01/01/2015 all judges judging PE must be accredited. - b) PE seminars are to be conducted by a National PE Judge Educator - c) seminars are to be of one day duration - d) for reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant. - e) participation certificates are to be issued to attendees. - f) for reaccreditation, judges are required to attend a specific PE seminar every 3 years from 1/1/15. - g) to become a PE Judge you must: - be E level or above to judge National PE Para tests - be D level or above to judge FEI PE Para tests - attend and participate in a full day PE Seminar - demonstrate satisfactory skills in two assessments: - PE written theory test with a pass of at least 80%; and - one shadow judging which must at least cover Grades 1, 2 or 3 - this shadow judging may take place at the PE seminar if sufficient horses or if not it may take place in conjunction with another PE event - h) a PE accreditation seminar is to be held at least every 3 years.
+- a) From 01/01/2015 all judges judging PE must be accredited. - b) PE seminars are to be conducted by a National PE Judge Educator - c) seminars are to be of one day duration - d) For reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant. - e) Participation certificates are to be issued to attendees. - For reaccreditation, judges are required to attend a specific PE seminar every 3 years from 1/1/15.

+- g) To become a PE Judge you must: - be E level or above to judge National PE Para tests - be D level or above to judge FEI PE Para tests - attend and participate in a full day PE Seminar - demonstrate satisfactory skills in two assessments: - > PE written theory test with a pass of at least 80%; and - > one shadow judging which must at least cover Grades 1, 2 or 3 - this shadow judging may take place at the PE seminar if sufficient horses or if not it may take place in conjunction with another PE event - h) A PE accreditation seminar is to be held at least every 3 years.

-12.14 Fast-track for FEI-level riders and/or Level 2 or 3 coaches to become judges
+11.8 Fast-track for FEI-level riders and/or Level 2 or 3 coaches to become judges

-Expession of interest from applicants who are either FEI riders and/or Level 2/3 General or Dressage coaches and meet the criteria below should be lodged with the state JSC for approval.
+Expression of interest from applicants who are either FEI riders and/or Level 2/ 3 General or Dressage coaches and meet the criteria below should be lodged with the state JSC for approval.
 The application form can be downloaded from the EA website and sent to the relevant SDA.

-12.14.1 To enter the fast-track scheme applicants must be:
+11.8.1 To enter the fast-track scheme applicants must be: